About Creative Content Australia

 - Education Resources – we create curriculum-linked educational resources for use in Australian primary and secondary schools to facilitate discussions about creativity and copyright - www.nothingbeatstherealthing.info

-Creative Content Australia is supported by these creative industry organisations and businesses: Australian Home Entertainment Distributors (AHEDA), Australian Screen Association (ASA), Foxtel, Motion Picture Distributors Australia (MPDAA), National Association of Cinema Operators (NACO), Australian Directors Guild (ADG), Australian Independent Distributors Association (AIDA), Australian Writers’ Guild (AWG), Deluxe, Independent Cinemas Association of Australia (ICAA), Motion Picture Association (MPA), Screen Producers Association of Australia (SPAA) and Screenrights.
+Creative Content Australia is supported by these creative industry organisations and businesses: Australian Home Entertainment Distributors (AHEDA), Australian Screen Association (ASA), Fetch TV, Foxtel, Motion Picture Distributors Australia (MPDAA), National Association of Cinema Operators (NACO), Australian Directors Guild (ADG), Australian Independent Distributors Association (AIDA), Australian Writers’ Guild (AWG), comScore, Deluxe, .film, Independent Cinemas Association of Australia (ICAA), Media, Entertainment & Arts Alliance (MEAA), Motion Picture Association (MPA), Screen Producers Australia (SPA) and Screenrights.

 Creative Content Australia Supports